Vrajpatel4021/E--commerce-website/README.md

 In this milestone we simply created the frontend part for the HomePage of our Website , And also learned how to route it.

+## Milestone 9: Project Overview -

+In this milestone we have simply created a form named create product to add products to our website.
+We created it using React.js and tailwind css.

+The Key features of the form are - Name of product , its description , price , etc... and also a file upload feature to upload the pictures of the product.

+## Milestone 10: Project Overview -

+In this milestone we learned how to setup the backend for the createproduct page that we created in milestone9.